CriminalJustice.com collects two kinds of information: submitted information and automatic information.

 Submitted information is data that is voluntarily inputted and submitted by users through our web forms, which may include personal contact information, such as name, telephone number, mailing address, and email address, as well any other information that may be required to match users to an education product or service.
 Submitted information is collected, stored and shared with schools and other third parties as necessary to provide users with information about education-related services, in addition to schools and programs.

-Submitting personal information to CriminalJustice.com means you are granting permission for us, our affiliated entities, including schools, third party marketing partners and vendors to contact you.
-Methods may include telephone, text messages, email, or mail for purposes of disseminating information and/or marketing materials for education related products and services.
-Additionally, by submitting information you grant us, our affiliates, and partners and vendors the right to contact you for a period of time.
-You also relinquish any rights granted to you by the Do Not Call list or other applicable law.
-Your submission effectively serves as an omission to Do Not Call requirements established by state and federal governments and may also exempt us from similar applicable laws.
+By submitting this information, you authorize CriminalJustice.com (as well as our affiliated schools and partners) to contact you in accordance with all applicable laws by phone, through text messages, or by email or mail regarding education options or related topics.
+You also acknowledge and agree that we retain the right to release any collected information, including personally identifiable information, as needed, to businesses providing our company with administration services (such as an email delivery service).
+In addition, through this action, you grant us, our affiliates, and our partners and vendors the right to contact you for a period of time, and relinquish any rights granted to you by the Do Not Call list or other applicable law.
+Your submission serves as an omission to Do Not Call requirements established by state and federal governments and may exempt us from other applicable laws.

 If you receive any email communications from us, a school, or third party, you will be afforded the ability to unsubscribe through a link in the email, at which point you will be removed from further mailings from that sender.

 We also retain the right to release your personal information in circumstances required by law, such as to abide by a subpoena or other legal procedure.
 This will be when, in good faith, we believe it is necessary to preserve our rights, ensure the safety of you or others, explore alleged fraud, to reply to a government or legal request, and/or in the instance that CriminalJustice.com is merging, acquisitioning, or selling some or all of its assets to a third party.